 - 1 pound cod fillets , cut into bite-sized pieces (skinless and boneless)

 - ½ pound salmon fillets , cut into bite-sized pieces (skinless and boneless)

 - ½ pound shrimp , shells removed and shrimp cleaned (I used 36 to 45 count)

 - ½ pound scallops , side muscle removed and horizontally sliced (I used 20 to 40 count)

-- In a large pot or Dutch oven over medium heat, cook bacon until crisp, about 10 minutes.
+- In a large pot or Dutch oven over medium heat, cook bacon, stirring occasionally, until crisp, about 10 minutes.
 Drain grease.
 Remove bacon from pot and drain on brown paper towel.
 Wipe out pan of excess grease.

-- Add olive oil to the pot and, once hot, cook leek and garlic, about 5 to 7 minutes.
+- Add olive oil to the pot and, once hot, cook leek and garlic, stirring often, for about 5 to 7 minutes.

-- Bring to simmer and reduce heat to a medium simmer.
+- Bring to a simmer and reduce heat to a medium simmer.
 Cover (with lid just slightly ajar) and cook 10 to 12 minutes or until veggies are tender.

 - Pour in cream and 2 tablespoons dill.
 Stir.
 Add cod and salmon.
+Stir.
 Bring to a LOW SIMMER (don't boil).
 Cook 5 minutes.

-- Add shrimp and scallops and cook 3 to 4 minutes or until everything is cooked through.
+- Add shrimp and scallops, stir, and cook 3 to 4 minutes or until everything is cooked through.

 - Stir in 2 more tablespoons dill and another ½ to 1 teaspoon of black pepper (or to taste).
 Taste for seasoning and add more salt, if desired.

-- Portion, garnish with dill (if you like) and enjoy!
+- Serve, garnish with dill (if you like) and enjoy!

 - Ensure that the side muscle of each scallop is removed before using (as discussed above), the shrimp are peeled and deveined and the cod and salmon are free from skin and bones.